alloc/vana/docs/intro.md

 ### 1. Immutability is required

-For simplicity and safety, Vana enforces deep immutability.
+For its safety and cheap memoization, Vana enforces deep immutability.
 Any objects given to Vana are returned with an immutable type.
-To avoid compiler errors, be sure to use `ReadonlyArray<T>` instead of `Array<T>` in your function signatures.
+To avoid compiler errors, be sure to use `readonly T[]` instead of `T[]` in your function signatures.

 ### 2. Observability is transparent